chastik/WissKI/01_Session/01U_Welcome-Warm-up.md

 **Fun fact examples – everything counts!**

-* You once tried to model your kitchen in OWL.
+* You once tried to model your kitchen in The Web Ontology Language (OWL).
-* Your pet is named *SPARQL*.
+* Your pet is named *SPARQL* (Standard query language and protocol for Linked Open Data on the web or for RDF triplestores).
-* You collect Japanese Whisky, Capsule Toys, Pokémon Trading Cards...
+* You collect Japanese Whisky (Yamazaki, Hashuku, Hibiki,...), Capsule Toys, Pokémon Trading Cards...

 **Ready?
-Let’s go — starting with your first partner!**
+Let’s go — starting!**